Asalek/inception/README.md

-	docker rm $(docker ps -aq)				: delete all containers docker rmi -f $(docker images -aq)		: delete all images docker build --tag <tag_name> .			: build an image with tag
+	docker rm $(docker ps -aq)				: delete all containers docker rmi -f $(docker images -aq)		: delete all images docker build --tag <tag_name> .			: build an image with tag docker exec -it <container_name> bash	: run a container and return bash as CLI docker system prune -a					: delete all containers and images